Late Bloomer Child – Causes and Parenting Tips

 2. Environment

 Babies who are pampered by adoring family members may not reach their milestones as fast because they are being coddled and not given the opportunity.
-They are rarely given a chance to reach for their ball as someone will always reach out to give it to them or they rarely learn how to communicate properly as someone is always there to ensure they have everything they need, leaving them with no need to try and call out for his or her mother.
-Children need to get the opportunity to try things for themselves as it will help them to reach their milestones faster.
+They are rarely given a chance to reach for their ball, as someone will always reach out to give it to them, or they rarely learn how to communicate properly, as someone is always there to ensure they have everything they need, leaving them with no need to try and call out for his or her mother.
+Children need to get the opportunity to try things for themselves, as it will help them to reach their milestones faster.

 3. Muscle Tone

 If your child has low muscle tone, it will make it much harder to initiate or even maintain movement.
 Children with weaker muscle tone may be floppier than others, and when you try to move their limbs when he is relaxed, there is no tension, and it is very easy to do so.
-Consult with your doctor for the best kind of physical exercises you can do for your child to help strengthen their muscles.
+Consult with your doctor for the best kind of physical exercise you can do for your child to help strengthen their muscles.
 If done so regularly, you will see a change quite fast.

 4. Personal Interests